knifecake/steady-queue/README.md

 tasks will be taken from `background` unless there aren't any more tasks waiting in `real_time`.

-Robust Queue also supports positive integer priorities when enqueuing tasks.
-In Robust Queue, the smaller the value, the higher the priority.
+Steady Queue also supports positive integer priorities when enqueuing tasks.
+In Steady Queue, the smaller the value, the higher the priority.
 The default is `0`.

 This is useful when you run tasks with different importance or urgency in the